The River

 I began playing Taiko, as a form of escape.
 To escape my loneliness, to escape from the responsibilities that awaited me at home, to be fully present rather than fret or worry about my future, my career, my relationships.
 It grounded me and was profoundly healing.

 Makoto Taiko, the group I just joined, is excellent.
-It has been twenty three years since I’ve played and to my surprise, my body remembers.
+It has been twenty three years since I’ve played and to my surprise, my body still remembers.

 I leave each practice happily exhausted.
 I love the drills and the physicality of it all.
 It is wild to feel the entire room echo and crescendo like that in unison.
 There is nothing else like it.